PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration_global.html.markdown

 ## Attributes Reference

 The following attributes are exported:
-* `self` - The URL at which the Service Orchestration is accessible.
+* `self` - The URL at which the Global Orchestration is accessible.
 * `rule`
   * `id` - The ID of the rule within the set.

 ## Import

-Service Orchestration can be imported using the `id` of the Service, e.g.
+Global Orchestration can be imported using the `id` of the Event Orchestration, e.g.

 ```
-$ terraform import pagerduty_event_orchestration_service.service PFEODA7
+$ terraform import pagerduty_event_orchestration_global.global 1b49abe7-26db-4439-a715-c6d883acfb3e
 ```